Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/subdividing/knife_subdivide.rst

    Hold to snap the cursor to the midpoint of edges Ignore snap :kbd:`Shift`
    Hold to make the tool ignore snapping.
+Cut through: :kbd:`Z`
+   Allow the cut tool to cut through to obscured faces, instead of only the visible ones.
 Angle constrain :kbd:`C`
-   Hold to constrain the cut vector to the view in 45 degree increments.
+   Constrains the cut to 45 degree increments.
 Close loop: Double click :kbd:`LMB`
    This is a quick way to close the loop you're currently cutting.
 Draw a continuous line: :kbd:`LMB` drag.
    So you can draw a freehand line over a surface, points will be created at edge intersections.
-Cut through: :kbd:`Z`
-   Allow the cut tool to cut through to obscured faces, instead of only the visible ones.

 .. figure:: /images/Knife6.jpg
    :width: 300px